God’s Messenger – Malachi 3

-Malachi, the final prophet in the Old Testament, foretells of another prophet who will arrive four hundred years later, John the Baptist.
-John would be the herald for the coming Messiah, Jesus Christ.
+Malachi, the final prophet in the the Old Testament, foretells of another prophet who would arrive four hundred years later.
+We now know he was referring to John the Baptist, the herald for the coming Messiah, Jesus Christ.

-After Malachi’s prophetic mission was complete, God closed the book on the Old Testament and His word was silent until John the Baptist’s and the Messiah’s coming.
+After Malachi’s prophetic mission was completed, God would close the book on the Old Testament.
+His holy word was silent until the time of John the Baptist’s and the Messiah’s arrival.

-In the fullness of God’s time, Jesus was born of a virgin in Bethlehem by the power of the Holy Spirit, as prophesied through Isaiah and announced by a visiting angel, Gabriel.
-Mary then agreed to God’s plan and will.
-Gabriel is the same angel who had given God’s timeline for the appearance of the Messiah while visiting the prophet Daniel centuries earlier.
+In the fullness of God’s time, Jesus was born to a virgin in Bethlehem, through the creative power of the Holy Spirit, as prophesied by Isaiah and announced by Mary’s visiting angel, Gabriel.
+Mary obediently agreed to serve God in this way, according to His plan and will.

-John the Baptist was born of Mary’s cousin, Elizabeth, and was six months older than Jesus.
-When both men were around thirty years of age, their public ministry began.
+John the Baptist was born to Mary’s cousin, Elizabeth, as Gabriel had predicted, about six months before the birth of Jesus.
+When both Jesus and John were around thirty years of age, their public ministries began.
+Speaking as the herald of God’s arrival in human flesh, or Immanuel, John prepared the people for Jesus imminent appearance.

 Prepare the way for the Lord;